 Usually it is the class teacher who will initially investigate incidents of bullying.
-Sometimes another relevant teacher (Support teacher or senior teacher) will conduct the initial investigation.
+Sometimes another relevant teacher (Support teacher) will conduct the initial investigation.
 The investigating teacher will exercise his/her professional judgement to determine whether bullying has occurred and how best the situation might be resolved and will keep the principal informed.
-The teacher initially investigating the incident, or the parent, may refer the issue to the Principal or Senior Management team for further investigation.
+The teacher initially investigating the incident, or the parent, may refer the issue to the Principal or Leadership team for further investigation.